PolaricServer/Polaric-Core/README.md

 # Arctic-Core Framework

-Arctic-Core is a flexible framework for building secure servers with REST APIs and websocket communication.
-It originated from the Polaric-Aprsd project and is designed to support modern authentication, authorization, and real-time messaging patterns.
+*Arctic-Core* is a flexible framework for building secure servers with REST APIs and websocket communication.
+It originated from the *Polaric-Aprsd* codebase and is designed to support modern authentication, authorization, and real-time messaging patterns.

 ## Features